Reading Time: 3 minutes 57 seconds

 The gluteus maximus is the largest of the three glute muscles and is primarily responsible for the shape of a client's butt.
 It's responsible for hip extension and externally rotates the thigh.
 The gluteus medius and gluteus minimus are smaller muscles located deeper than the gluteus maximus.
 They help abduct and internally rotate the leg.

-It’s helpful to understand the function of each muscle because as your client moves through each yoga posture you can identify which glute muscles are being used (1)(2)(3).
+It's helpful to understand the function of each muscle because as your client moves through each yoga pose you can identify which glute muscles are being used (1)(2)(3).

 Glutes are one of the common areas clients want to address—help them crush their goals with ISSA's Glute Specialist Certification.
 It's the fastest way to jumpstart your personal training career!